 About the Program

-The department’s program in the History of Atlantic Cultures and the African Diaspora is designed to allow students to pursue the study of black Atlantic histories and cultures from transnational perspectives.
-Though the major field will be transnational and even global in scope, all students will be expected to develop teaching competency in one of three geographic regions—Latin America, North America (including African-American History), or Europe.
-Thus, students who major in this program will take at least two courses on the history of a specific region for the purposes of defining a minor field.
+The department's program in the history of Atlantic Cultures and the African Diaspora is designed to allow students to pursue the study of black histories and cultures from transnational perspectives.
+The requirements for this program blend African-American history, African history, and Atlantic history.
+In addition to taking core courses in these three fields, students who major in this program will be expected to minor in the history of a specific region--Latin America, North America, or Europe.

 Major Field